 Address: Praca Dom Vital s/n, Santo Antonio, Recife, Brazil

-A famous market for souvenirs, Caruaru is a 2 hour long drive from Recife.
-Around 40,000 people travel here everyday to shop.
-Clay Figurines made by local artists are the speciality of this market.
+A famous market for souvenirs, Caruaru is a 2-hour long drive from Recife.
+Around 40,000 people travel here every day to shop.
+Clay Figurines made by local artists are the specialty of this market.